esamarathon/featured-channels-bridge/README.md

 npm start
 ```

-A Docker container is also available [on Docker Hub](https://hub.docker.com/r/esamarathon/featured-channels-bridge).
+A Docker image is also available under "Packages".

 ## Configuration